garaj2/Bed-Occupancy-Micro-Analysis/README.md

 ## Insights

-Highest occupancy percentages are present in Psychiatry (), Long-Term Care(), and Palliative Care () Departments.
+Highest occupancy percentages are present in Psychiatry (55%), Long-Term Care(57%), and Palliative Care (57%) Departments.

-Highest ICU occupancy percentages are present in Orthopedic () , Psychiatry (), and Neurosurgery () Departments.
+Highest ICU occupancy percentages are present in Orthopedic (67%) , Psychiatry (67%), and Neurosurgery (66%) Departments.

 Highest Non-ICU occupancy percentages are present in Emergency Department (79%) , General Surgery (80%), and Trauma Center (76%) Departments.